-s part of its re-fleeting program, Air Niugini executives and management recently undertook a demonstration flight in Port Moresby in the latest Embraer E195 E2 jet.
-The Embraer is under The Embraer is under consideration as a replacement aircraft for Air Niugini's fleet of Fokker aircraft that operate on domestic and regional routes.
+s part of its re-fleeting program, Air Niugini executives and management recently undertook a demonstration flight in Port Moresby in the latest Embraer E195 E2 iet.
+The Embraer is under consideration as a replacement aircraft for Air Niugini's fleet of Fokker aircraft that operate on domestic and regional routes.
 The narrow-body 116seat Embraer promises better fuel economy, lower maintenance costs, good range and increased passenger comfort.
 Recently, the Embraer entered service with KLM in Europe and regional Canadian carrier Porter Airlines.